expel-io/vault-plugin-database-cloudsql/quickstart/README.md

 # Overview

-The quick start guides in the sub directories will walk through deploying a CloudSQL instance, dev Vault Server, as well as configuring the `vault-plugin-database-cloudsql` plugin.
+The guides in the sub directories will walk you through deploying the following resources:
-Each directory will deploy/configure the same components just using different tooling.

-* **cli**: uses `vault` cli and `gcloud` cli.
-* **terraform**: uses `vault` cli and `terraform`.
+- CloudSQL instance
+- Dev Vault Server
+- configuring the `vault-plugin-database-cloudsql` plugin

+Each directory showcases how to deploy and configure the resources above, using the CLI or Terraform.